ShlezingerLab/viterbinet-official/README.md

 9. In the add python interpreter window, click on the Conda Environment tab

-10. Select Existing environment and navigate to where the python.exe executable of the deep_ensemble environment is installed under the interpreter setting
+10. Select Existing environment and navigate to where the python.exe executable of the environment is installed under the interpreter setting

-  - For windows its usually found at C:\users\<username>\anaconda3\envs\environment\python.exe)
+  - For windows its usually found at C:\users\<username>\anaconda3\envs\<environment_name>\python.exe)

   - For linux its usually found at /home/<username>/anaconda3